 Finally, we look at Fluidized Bed Reactor (FBR), the only alternative to incumbent high-quality Siemens-based polysilicon production, that so far is being made only based on in-house designed reactors.
 Now one equipment vendor has developed an FBR reactor.

-The TaiyangNews Market Survey on Polysilicon CVD Reactors 2017 can be downloaded free of charge here.
+The TaiyangNews Market Survey on Polysilicon CVD Reactors 2017 can be downloaded free of charge by clicking the button below.